 Your Ultimate Guide to Chilling Out in Luang Prabang, Laos

-If you’re planning a trip to Luang Prabang, I can’t recommend enough that you book enough time to really soak in and appreciate the city’s tranquil energy.
-Of course you don’t want to miss the classic hotspots (Kuang Si Falls are hands-down some of the best waterfalls in Asia) but what’s likely to hit you most are those seriously good vibes.
-So buffer some time in to really slow down, relax and enjoy that laid-back tropical living.
+If you’re planning a trip to Luang Prabang, my top tip is that you book enough time to really soak in and appreciate the city’s tranquil energy.
+Of course you don’t want to miss the classic hotspots (Kuang Si Falls are hands-down some of the best waterfalls in Asia, if not the world) but what’s likely to hit you most are those seriously juicy good vibes.
+So buffer some time in to really slow down, relax and enjoy some laid-back tropical living.

-Here are my top travel tips for not only making the most of your time in Luang Prabang but also leaving the city feeling like you just stepped out of your hot yoga class.
+Here are my top travel tips for not only making the most of your time in Luang Prabang but also leaving the city feeling like you just stepped out of a hot yoga studio.

 1. Splash around in Kuang Si Falls: So let’s start with those epic falls.
-Make sure you reserve an entire day for these beauts.
+Reserve an entire day for these beauts.
 Seriously.
-You don’t want to rush this once-in-a-lifetime experience, and if you plan it right, you can work up the perfect sweat hiking around the falls before cooling off in those silky blue waters.
+You don’t want to rush this once-in-a-lifetime experience, and if you plan it right, you can work up the perfect sweat hiking round the falls so you can cool off in those silky blue waters.

 2. Try all of the crossaints.
-Er I mean, cafes: As a former French colony, so many parts of Laos have a trés Parisian feel.
-There’s that beautiful French architecture, romantic bistros tucked in little alleyways, and - my personal favourite - delectable patisseries.
+Er I mean, cafes: As a former French colony, so much of Laos have a trés Parisian feel.
+There’s that beautiful French architecture, romantic bistros tucked along little alleyways, and - my personal favourite - delectable patisseries.
 Everywhere you turn you can grab yourself a croissant and a strong black coffee.
 Honestly, I was only missing my Breton top and a beret.
-So stumble into a few that strike your fancy and pick your own favourites.
+So stumble into a few that strike your fancy and find your own favourites.
 I particularly loved Kaogee Cafe, Novelty Cafe, Saffron Coffee and Le Banneton.